4.9

 Culinary Institute of America

-3. Match the Recipe
+3. Match your training language to the role

 Takeaway